La Macaza

 La Macaza (/fr/) is a municipality and village in the province of Quebec, Canada.
 The village is located in the Laurentian Mountains, in the Laurentian region, in Antoine-Labelle Regional County Municipality.
-Its population was 1094 in the 2021 Canadian census.
+Its population was at 1,094 in the 2021 Canadian census.

 It is home to the La Macaza – Mont Tremblant International Airport that serves the region.
 The La Macaza Institution, a medium security federal penitentiary operated by the Correctional Service of Canada, is located adjacent to the airport.

 There is a covered bridge that runs over the Macaza River, built in 1904, and is an international tourist attraction.
 There are many lakes and beaches in the municipality.

-According to the Geographic Names of the Province of Quebec (1921), "Macaza is the name of a native chief from the region", possibly the name of an old Amerindian who camped on the shores of Lake Macaza.
+According to the Geographic Names of the province of Quebec (1921), "Macaza is the name of a native chief from the region", possibly the name of an old Amerindian who camped on the shores of Lake Macaza.

 History

 Although indigenous peoples had lived in the area, the first European settlers arrived circa 1866.
 In 1904, La Macaza was established when the parish of Notre-Dame-du-Divin-Pasteur (Our Lady of Divine Shepherd) was founded.
 In 1930, the municipality was formed when its territory was detached from the municipality of Marchand (now part of Rivière-Rouge).

 It was first a farming community and later on its inhabitants worked mostly in logging, but today La Macaza receives a flood of vacationers each year.

 On December 18, 2002, La Macaza was merged into the new town of Rivière-Rouge when the Québec government forced certain province-wide mergers that were alleged to save citizens money.
 In 2004 the residents voted to separate from the city and on January 1, 2006, the municipality was reinstated.